-Keeping Limited Partners happy and satisﬁed is the cornerstone of a sustainable ﬁrm.
+An Investor Relations Tool to keep LPs happy and satisﬁed is the cornerstone of a sustainable ﬁrm.
 Positive LP interactions keep funds alive: much more than perfect valuations or cost-saving operational changes do.

 In the pre-Covid era, cash was getting harder and harder to come by.
-During the height of the pandemic when part shortages and supply chain ineﬃciencies were commonplace, LPs had no choice but to sit back and pray their GPs wouldn’t report bankrupt investments in the end of quarter reports.
+During the height of the pandemic when part shortages and supply chain ineﬃciencies were commonplace, LPs had no choice but to sit back and pray their GPs wouldn’t report bankrupt investments in the end-of-quarter reports.

 Now, LPs have a much lower risk tolerance but the pandemic is hardly over in many countries where those ineﬃcient supply chains originate.